tmiller/policy-server/README.md

 # policy-server

-This is the readme for the golang policy server.
-Please see development setup for things you will need to develop or deploy this project
+This README.md only applies to the golang version of the policy server.
+Please see development setup for things you will need to develop or deploy this project.

 Version 3.0.3 supports Ubuntu 14.04 Trusty
 Version 4.0.0 and above supports Ubuntu 16.04 Xenial and above.